-Read on to learn more about the five Hillary Clinton–approved colors that will make the most impact on March 8 and shop some of our favorite options in each hue.
+Read on to learn more about why black and five other colors will have the most impact on March 8, and shop some of our favorite options in each hue.

-Red is a color that can’t be ignored.
+Red can’t be ignored.
 It forces people to stop and pay attention.
-Clinton fittingly chose this strong, powerful hue for the first presidential debate in September.
+It symbolizes strength and power.

 According to the National Woman’s Party, “Purple is the color of loyalty, constancy to purpose, unswerving steadfastness to a cause.”
 It’s also the color of dignity and self-respect and signifies bipartisanship.
-All of these are likely reasons Clinton chose to wear the color for her concession speech and in other past occasions.
-Not only that, but it was one of the three colors adopted by the suffragettes.
+It was also one of the three colors adopted by the suffragettes.